amcginlay/eks-demos/doc/15-aws-load-balanacer-controller/README.md

 ```

 As noted in the previous section, Kubernetes services of type **LoadBalancer** are derived from services of type **NodePort**.
+The AWS Load Balancer Controller depends upon NodePort services for its routing requirements.
-As such, either type of service can technically used as building blocks for use with the AWS Load Balancer Controller.
+As such, either service type can be used as building blocks although use of NodePort will consume fewer resources.

 **TODO this section needs some work**